MeasureFloorPlanMeasure a floor plan

 Insurance companies estimate replacement cost by multiplying your home's total square footage by a local cost-per-square-foot figure (typically $150–$300 depending on quality and region).
 A 200 sq ft error in either direction means $30,000–$60,000 of potential over- or under-coverage at today's rates.

-Most insurers rely on third-party data services or public records for square footage — sources that are frequently outdated, based on building permits, or derived from assessor records that may not reflect finished space.
+Most insurers rely on third-party data services or public records for square footage: sources that are frequently outdated, based on building permits, or derived from assessor records that may not reflect finished space.
 Verifying and documenting your own square footage is one of the simplest ways to make sure your coverage is accurate.

 What square footage to report for insurance

-For homeowners insurance replacement cost, you typically report total finished square footage — including finished basements, bonus rooms, and any livable space that would need to be rebuilt after a loss.
+For homeowners insurance replacement cost, you typically report total finished square footage: including finished basements, bonus rooms, and any livable space that would need to be rebuilt after a loss.
 This is different from GLA (Gross Living Area), which appraisers use for market value and excludes below-grade space.

 When in doubt, include a space.
-It costs more per square foot to rebuild than the marginal premium increase from reporting a larger home — and being underinsured is far more costly than a slightly higher premium.
+It costs more per square foot to rebuild than the marginal premium increase from reporting a larger home, and being underinsured is far more costly than a slightly higher premium.

 How to measure your floor plan for insurance documentation

-If you have a floor plan — from a builder, a prior appraisal, a 3D scan service, or county records — you can measure it precisely in minutes.
+If you have a floor plan: from a builder, a prior appraisal, a 3D scan service, or county records.
+You can measure it precisely in minutes.
 Upload the floor plan image, trace each finished area, and set one known wall dimension as your scale reference.
 The tool calculates square footage per area and totals it automatically.

 For a two-story home, measure each floor separately and add the totals.
 For a home with a finished basement, measure the basement separately and note it as below-grade square footage.
 This gives your insurer the breakdown they need to price coverage correctly.